anaglodariu/2DGame/README.md

 We have used to concept of _forward declaration_ in order to avoid _circular dependencies between classes_.

 ## Parsing external Map/Level files
+- _failure in using Gimp to create the map_, so we have a simple text file in which we **"designed"** the map with the help of 0, 1, 2 characters
+- 0 is for dirt
+- 1 is for grass
+- 2 is for water
+- the size of the map is 16x16 tiles, each tile being 32x32 pixels

+## Rendering Layers and Grouping entities together